lianggroup/lianggroup/README.md

 - Passionate about life and scientific research

 ```
-We have 1-2 Ph.D. and 3-4 Master's openings every year.
+We have 1-2 Ph.D. and 3-4 Master's openings each year.
 Please drop us an email if you're interested in joining us.
 ```

 **For more information, please check out our research website:** [https://liang-seu.net/](https://liang-seu.net/)